 I work every day to hold these agencies accountable.
 I serve on the Transparency Commission, where we made every agency’s budget available to the public.
 We are working on computer upgrades to make them more easily searchable.
 My staff and I are also still working to get your neglected unemployment claims paid.
 We will be available to assist you until every COVID-19 related claim has been cleared from the backlog and the pandemic is resolved.

+The tragic fires of September 2020 have highlighted like never before the urgent need to address our gross mismanagement of our forest lands.
 Oregonians have always been proud of our clean air and beautiful landscapes.
-Instead of fighting to preserve what makes our state unique, we’ve heard we can only sit back and “let it burn.”
-However, a more effective solution is to eliminate excess fuel by responsibly and sustainably harvesting timber.
-We can implement better forest management practices rather than wasting our natural resources and damaging the health of our citizens and our land.
+Instead of fighting to preserve what makes our state unique, we’ve heard we can only sit back and “let it burn”.
+However, a more effective solution is to eliminate excess fuel by responsibly and sustainably harvested timber.